nathanl/authority/README.md

 ### Users

 Your user model (whatever you call it) should `include Authority::UserAbilities`.
-This defines methods like `can_edit?(resource)`, which are just nice shortcuts for `resource.editable_by?(user)`.
+This defines methods like `can_edit?(resource)`.
+This is purely syntactic sugar; these methods do nothing but pass the question on to the resource itself.
+For example, `resource.editable_by?(user)`.

 ### Models

-In your models, simply `include Authority::Abilities`.
-This sets up both class-level and instance-level methods like `creatable_by?(user)`, etc, all of which delegate to the model's corresponding authorizer.
+In your models, `include Authority::Abilities`.
+This sets up both class-level and instance-level methods like `creatable_by?(user)`, etc.

+You **could** define those methods yourself on the model, but to keep things organized, we want to put all our authorization logic in authorizer classes.
+Therefore, these methods, too, are pass-through, which delegate to corresponding methods on the model's authorizer.
 For example, the `Rabbit` model would delegate to `RabbitAuthorizer`.

+Which leads us to...

+### Authorizers

+Authorizers should be added under `app/authorizers`, one for each of your models.
+So if you have a `LaserCannon` model, you should have, at minimum:

+    # app/authorizers/laser_cannon_authorizer.rb
+    class LaserCannonAuthorizer < Authority::Authorizer
+      # Nothing defined - just use the default strategy
+    end

+These are where your actual authorization logic goes.
+You do have to specify your own business rules, but Authority comes with the following baked in:

+- All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.
+In other words, if you haven't said whether a user can update **this particular** widget, we'll decide by checking whether they can update **any** widget.
+- All class-level methods defined on `Authority::Authorizer` will use the `default_strategy` you define in your configuration (more on that later).
+- The **default** default strategy simply returns false, so unless you redefine it or write methods in your Authorizer classes, **everything is forbidden**.
+This whitelisting approach will keep you from accidentally allowing things you didn't intend.

+Let's work our way up from the simplest possible authorizer to see how you can customize your rules.

+If your authorizer looks like this:

+    # app/authorizers/laser_cannon_authorizer.rb
+    class LaserCannonAuthorizer < Authority::Authorizer
+    end

+... you will find that everything is forbidden:

+    current_user.can_create?(LaserCannon)    # false; you haven't defined a class-level `can_create?`, so the
+                                             # `default_strategy` is used.
+It returns false.
+    current_user.can_create?(@laser_cannon)  # false; instance-level permissions check class-level ones by default,
+                                             # so this is the same as the previous example.

+If you update your authorizer as follows:

+    # app/authorizers/laser_cannon_authorizer.rb
+    class LaserCannonAuthorizer < Authority::Authorizer

+      # Class-level permissions
+      #
+      def self.creatable_by?(user)
+        true # blanket true means that **any** user can create a laser cannon end

+      def self.deletable_by?(user)
+        false # blanket false means that **no** user can delete a laser cannon end

+      # Instance-level permissions
+      #
+      def editable_by?(user)      # instance_level permission
+        user.first_name == 'Larry' && Date.today.friday?
+      end

+    end

+... you can now do the following:

+    current_user.can_create?(LaserCannon)    # true, per class method above current_user.can_create?(@laser_cannon)  # true; inherited instance method calls class method current_user.can_delete?(@laser_cannon)  # false
+    current_user.can_edit?(@laser_cannon)    # Only Larry, and only on Fridays (weapons maintenance day)

 ### Controllers